SamratAdh/koalacm/README.md

 3. **Certificate Download:**
    - After generating a certificate, users can individually download the private key, X.509 certificate, and CSR (Certificate Signing Request).

-4. **Styling and User Feedback:**
-   - The application has a clean and responsive user interface.
-   - Success and error messages are displayed to provide feedback on the certificate generation process.

 ## Usage

 1. **Login:**